Mountain Man – Indian – Canadian Fur Trade

 Settlement of the Oregon Country boundary at the forty-ninth parallel in 1846 and the signing of the Treaty of Guadalupe Hidalgo on February 2, 1848 determined, except for a part of Arizona, the geographical outline of American western expansion.

 The Mormon Trail was the route of exodus for Mormons from Nauvoo, Illinois to the Valley of the Great Salt Lake.
 The Mormon Trail consisted of two segments.
-The first segment across Iowa to the Missouri River in February of 1846 covered two hundred and sixty-five miles in four months.
-The second segment from Winter Quarters on the Missouri River to the Valley of the Great Salt Lake covered one thousand and thirty-two miles in four months.
+The first segment across Iowa to the Missouri River in February of 1846 covered two hundred and sixty-five miles and took four months to build a wagon road.
+The second segment from Winter Quarters on the Missouri River to the Valley of the Great Salt Lake covered one thousand and thirty-two miles in the same amount of time as the first segment…four months.

 The Willey and Martin Handcart Companies tragedy is considered by some the worst disaster in the history of western overland travel…the Cherokee Trail of Tears resulted in a much higher death rate.
 Only a massive rescue effort prevented the snowbound handcart companies from being a worse disaster.